syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 #### SubLexems

-Sublexems that must be skipped if they are found after BeginBlock string before EndBlock string.
+Sublexems must be skipped if they are found after BeginBlock string and before EndBlock string.

 {% highlight xaml %}